taylorhawks/sets-python/README.md

 #### What Sets "Sets" Apart?

 What can make sets very useful is that all elements are unique, and they can have a much better computational performance when running certain functions when compared to lists.
-For example, `python i in set` performs much faster than `python i in list`.
-These code snippets will return either `True` or `False`, and it is useful to use this code iteratively (in a loop), so time can matter.
+For example, `i in set` performs much faster than `i in list`.
+These code snippets will return either `True` or `False`, and it is often useful to use similar code iteratively (in a loop), so time can matter.

 However, the inherent lack of order in sets makes them difficult to index.
 Forutnately, it's easy to change back and forth between lists and sets using `list()` and `set()`.

+You can even nest them like this: `list(set(original_list))` to eliminate duplicates.

+Sets are mutable, so methods like `.add()` will change the set.

 ## Working With Sets